tidymodels/broom/revdep/problems.md

 *   checking examples ...
 ERROR
     ```
     ...
-    [22mTo sustain an inference, 80.978% of the estimate would have to be due to bias.
+    To sustain an inference, 80.978% of the estimate would have to be due to bias.
 This is based on a threshold of 0.013 for statistical significance (alpha = 0.05).
     To sustain an inference, 17334 of the cases with 0 effect would have to be replaced with cases at the threshold of inference.
     See Frank et al. (2013) for a description of the method
-    [4mCitation:[24m Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. 2013.
+    Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. 2013.
 What would it take to change an inference?
-Using Rubin's causal model to interpret the robustness of causal inferences. [3mEducation, Evaluation and Policy Analysis, 35[23m 437-460.
+Using Rubin's causal model to interpret the robustness of causal inferences.
+Education, Evaluation and Policy Analysis, 35 437-460.
-    [1mImpact Threshold for a Confounding Variable:
+    Impact Threshold for a Confounding Variable:
-    [22mThe minimum impact to invalidate an inference for a null hypothesis of 0 effect is based on a correlation of 5.535 with the outcome and at 5.535 with the predictor of interest (conditioning on observed covariates) based on a threshold of 1.003 for statistical significance (alpha = 0.05).
+    The minimum impact to invalidate an inference for a null hypothesis of 0 effect is based on a correlation of 5.535 with the outcome and at 5.535 with the predictor of interest (conditioning on observed covariates) based on a threshold of 1.003 for statistical significance (alpha = 0.05).
     Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be 5.535 X 5.535 = 30.636 to invalidate an inference for a null hypothesis of 0 effect.
     See Frank (2000) for a description of the method
-    [4mCitation:[24m Frank, K. 2000.
-Impact of a confounding variable on the inference of a regression coefficient. [3mSociological Methods and Research, 29[23m (2), 147-194
+    Citation: Frank, K. 2000.
+Impact of a confounding variable on the inference of a regression coefficient.
+Sociological Methods and Research, 29 (2), 147-194
     NULL
     >
     > # using lme4 for mixed effects (or multi-level) models